BerndHessling/ShinyQC/README.md

 *	Following naming conventions for your raw files must be matched:

     +	MS raw files must **start with a unique identifier for the instrument**.
 Identifiers for different instruments must be of **same length**.
-If a lab has multiple LC-MS platforms they identifiers could be named like this:
+If a lab has multiple LC-MS platforms, identifiers could be named like this:

         ```
         Orbi1_*.raw